charleskahuho/web_dev/Order Submit Component/README.md

 external styleseet included

-image attributes like height and wdth not specified because they were just
+image attributes like height and width not specified because they were ok

 nested divs applied to achieve the link floating iin the left of the annual cost